Zemstvo: Taxation

 The 10th objective, distribution of state funds assigned to them, was one of the zemstvos' main functions.
 About 20% of Russia's annual state revenue was assigned to the zemstvos in the early years.
 Zemstvos received tax revenue from a variety of other sources and for a variety of purposes.
 It is difficult to summarize a typical zemstvo's taxation policy.
 For example, land tax accounted for between 3 and 90 percent of a zemstvo's revenue, depending on the zemstvo and the year.
 In many districts, police were to collect harvest taxes on behalf of the zemstvo.
 However, there was significant difficulty in actually collecting such taxes because the zemstvo had no control over the police, and the assemblies were forbidden from rewarding the police, including even thanking them.
 In 1866, the Senate ruled that zemstvos were not allowed to tax industrial output.

+The original zemstvo charter identified the "value and income of the taxable property" as the sole basis on which to determine tax burden.
+However, there was no established method for determining the value of property.
+Zemstvos addressed this problem at the local level by creating a cadastre.
+The 1893 tax reform, clarified that zemstvos were expected to tax land based on its productivity with different standards for forests and farms as well as soil type.
+In 1894, the Ministry of Finance specified that zemstvos should collect statistical data to form a rational basis for their taxation policy.

 In the beginning of the zemstvo system, natural obligations, such as an obligation to do road work and in-kind taxes such as in wheat, were of greater concern to the peasants than monetary taxation.
 These taxes accounted for a large part of the zemstvo's resources but were unpopular.
 Over time, these were mostly converted into monetary taxes.
 This policy was also not popular, as the zemstvos were often seen by contemporary peasants as worthless institutions that raised a lot of taxes.